Why Do dogs bark at some dogs, not others? Causes and solutions

 Why Do Some Dogs Wind Up My Dog and Not Others?

-Some dogs might trigger a reaction in your dog due to their behavior, body language, or scent.
 High-energy or dominant dogs might provoke a response, whereas calm and submissive dogs might not.
 Understanding your dog’s triggers can help manage their interactions.

 Types of Barking and What They Mean